ngalter/fitness/README.md

-# Workout Tracker
+# Fitness Tracker

 This app allows the user to create a workout, saving a collection of exercises together as the workout.
 The user can add more exercises to the current workout plan or start a new workout plan.
-The Workout Tracker will combine the exercise totals on a "stats" page.
+The Fitness Tracker will combine the exercise totals on a "stats" page.

 <img width="1000" alt="fitness stats" src="https://github.com/ngalter/fitness/blob/master/fitness.jpg">

 # Specifications

-The Workout Tracker application uses Express, Node.js, MongoDB and Mongoose.
+The Fitness Tracker application uses Express, Node.js, MongoDB and Mongoose.
 It is deployed on Heroku.
 The front-end code is written in HTML, CSS and JavaScript and was given as part of the assignment.

 As a developer my job was to develop the Mongo database model, Mongoose schema and Express routes.